data-apis/scipy-2023-presentation/paper/paper.rst

 expect to continue working with array and array-consuming library maintainers to codify APIs and behaviors suitable for standardization.

-**Adoption**: In order to ensure the success of the Python array API standard, we work closely with maintainers of array and array-consuming libraries to facilitate adoption by soliciting feedback, addressing pain points, and resolving any specification ambiguities.
+**Adoption**: To ensure the success of the Python array API standard, we work closely with maintainers of array and array-consuming libraries to facilitate adoption by soliciting feedback, addressing pain points, and resolving specification ambiguities.
 In the immediate future, we plan to release additional tooling for tracking adoption and measuring specification compliance.
 For the former, we are collecting static compliance data and will publish compatibility tables as part of the array API standard publicly available on-line.
 For the latter, we are developing an automated test suite